-The graduate program in Urology is a four-year residency with alternating one to two categorical position in each year.
-The Division of Urology is a section of general surgery and the only surgical subspecialty offered at the University of Tennessee Graduate School of Medicine.
+The graduate program in Urology is a five-year residency with two categorical position in each year.
 The educational mission for the urology residency program is to provide a well-balanced training program capable of training residents for careers in clinical or academic urology.
 To reach this goal, we believe all residents should participate in significant research as well as have extensive experience with both inpatient and outpatient evaluation and management of urologic patients with proper supervision.

-The atmosphere of the division is one of dedication to the residents' education.
-There are eight full time faculty members and eight clinical faculty members.
-The residents learn under a mentorship type program, similar to the Mayo Clinic model, where they work closely with one faculty attending for an entire month, involving themselves in all aspects of the patients' care.
+The atmosphere of the department is one of dedication to the residents' education.
+The residents learn under a mentorship program, where they work closely with one faculty attending for an entire month, involving themselves in all aspects of the patients' care.
 This mentorship allows junior level residents to do cases that are normally reserved for the senior level residents.

 Residents are evaluated on a regular basis at the conclusion of each rotation.
-Yearly feedback is provided by the program director.
+Feedback is provided by the program director every six months.
 Each resident has a faculty advisor who serves as his/her "ombudsman," meeting with the resident regularly and encouraging him/her to identify problem areas that the advisor can help resolve early in their evolution.
-Chief residents attend and contribute to Division of Urology faculty meetings, and senior residents are included on divisional retreats where they are encouraged to suggest opportunities for improvement in the residency.
+Chief residents attend and contribute to Department of Urology faculty meetings, and senior residents are included on retreats where they are encouraged to suggest opportunities for improvement in the residency.
 The program director meets monthly with all of the residents to discuss problems or opportunities for improvement in the program.
 Residents are asked to evaluate faculty and service at the end of each rotation.Top

 Learn more about the University Prostate and Urologic Cancer Center on our campus at The University of Tennessee Medical Center.
 The UT Cancer Institute is one of six Centers of Excellence.
 Learn more